2. Health (including fitness, weight etc)

 For example, limiting beliefs that we may unwittingly absorb include:

-- I can’t expect to be really fit after my 30s
+- I can’t expect to be fit after my 30s

 - You can’t teach an old dog new tricks

-- Its harder to make new friends when you are over 30
+- Its hard to make new friends when you are over 30

 - You need to be an inventor or genius to be an entrepreneur